gbrsni/omnetpp-toolbox/README.md

 ## What is omnetpp-toolbox ?

 omnetpp-toolbox is a custom image designed to be used with distrobox or toolbox.
 It includes OMNet++ and its IDE.
+Currently only version OMNet++ 6.0.3 is being build.

 ## Using omnetpp-toolbox